JRubalcaba/jrubalcaba.github.io/index.md

 image:
   feature: lakemontana.jpg
 ---
 <p> Wecolme to the Biophysical Ecology Lab's website!
-This is a young lab led by Juan G. Rubalcaba at the Department of Biodiversity, Ecology and Evolution (Faculty of Biological Sciences, Complutense University of Madrid).
+We are a young lab (led by Juan G. Rubalcaba) establishing at the Department of Biodiversity, Ecology and Evolution (Faculty of Biological Sciences, Complutense University of Madrid).
 Navigate through our
   <a href="https://jrubalcaba.github.io/research/"> research projects </a>,
   <a href="https://jrubalcaba.github.io/publications/"> publications </a>, and
   <a href="https://jrubalcaba.github.io/posts/"> posts! </p>